lukeasec/lukeasec.github.io/_posts/2020-08-30-tryhackme-anonymous-playground-writeup.md

 ![Granted](/assets/img/anonymousplayground_granted.png){: .mx-auto.d-block :}

 Great!
-It looks like this is some sort of username and passowrd combination, encrypted of course.
+It looks like this is some sort of username and password combination, encrypted of course.
 So assuming the part before the "::" is the username, we can look back and search for a 10 characters username in the list we had before.
 However, nothing is 10 characters from what I could see.
 My second guess is that each 2 char is equivalent to one letter (e.g., hE = a letter, zA = another letter etc...), so we are looking for a 5 characters username, and if you notice the second couple and the last couple are the same character.
 It looks like only one username matches this condition, which is `magna`.
 Finding the password is just a matter of patience.

 Now, the quickest way to see if this is a valid user is to try and SSH into the box with the new credentials: